PapsonBoyRaphael/chatapp-ngomna/README.md

 Set up environment variables:
 Copy the .env files from the examples provided in each service folder.

-Start the services using Docker:docker-compose up --build
+Start the services using Docker: docker-compose up --build

 Development
 To run in development mode:
 cd <service-name>
 npm run dev

-License
-ISC